mwelland/ENGPHYS_3NM4/Book/index.md

 [NotepadLM 'Audio overview'](https://notebooklm.google.com/notebook/a1f51dab-a729-4dfb-b94b-965be763a7b1/audio)
 NB: The audio overview is AI generated from the notes.
 Although it is well grounded, it may still be incorrect.

-This resource is being developed in part through the [McMaster University Open Educational Resources grant] (https://mi.mcmaster.ca/oer-grant).
+This resource is being developed in part through the [McMaster University Open Educational Resources grant](https://mi.mcmaster.ca/oer-grant).

 ![Meme](Meme.png)